JuliaDiff/TaylorSeries.jl/paper/paper.md

 [`TaylorSeries.jl`](https://github.com/JuliaDiff/TaylorSeries.jl)
 [@TaylorSeries] provides a framework to use and manipulate Taylor series polynomials in one and more independent variables in [Julia](https://julialang.org) [@Julia].
-In order to compute elementary functions of polynomials (`Taylor1`- or `TaylorN`-type objects) we exploit techniques of automatic differentiation [@Tucker:ValidatedNumerics, @HaroEtAl:ParameterizMeth].
+It allows to compute elementary functions of polynomials (`Taylor1`- or `TaylorN`-type objects), where techniques of automatic differentiation are exploited [@Tucker:ValidatedNumerics, @HaroEtAl:ParameterizMeth].
+Derivation, integration is also implemented.

-The package allows to work with a large number of `Number` formats as coefficients of the series, including complex numbers, the extended precision format `BigFloat` [@MPFR], `Intervals` [@ValidatedNumerics], `ArbFloats` [@ArbFloats], as well as `Taylor1` and `TaylorN` objects, which are defined by the package.
+The package allows to work with a different `Number` formats as coefficients of the series, including complex numbers, the extended precision `BigFloat`s [@MPFR], `Intervals` [@ValidatedNumerics], `ArbFloats` [@ArbFloats], as well as `Taylor1` and `TaylorN` objects.

-This package is a core component of [`TaylorIntegration.jl`](https://github.com/PerezHz/TaylorIntegration.jl) [@TaylorIntegration], whose aim is to perform precise integration of ODEs using Taylor's method.
+`TaylorSeries.jl` is a core component of [`TaylorIntegration.jl`](https://github.com/PerezHz/TaylorIntegration.jl) [@TaylorIntegration], whose aim is to perform accurate integration of ODEs using Taylor's method, including Jet transport techniques.

 ## Acknowledgements